• Cooking Tips

 Italian Vegetable Soup

-Vegetable soup in a pot.
+Vegetable soup in two white bowls.

 I make this soup at least once a week, forget the meat, sprinkle with lots of Parmesan cheese if you like and serve with some Homemade Italian bread or Focccia nothing could be better!